Do I need an IRB?

-Does my project/research need to be reviewed by an IRB?
+Does my project/research need to be reviewed by an HCC IRB?

-In accordance with federal regulations and board policy, HCC’s IRB committee must review all research involving human subjects prior to the start of the study/project.
-Use the following questions to determine if your project needs to be submitted to the IRB committee for review/approval.
+In accordance with federal regulations and board policy, HCC’s IRB must review all research involving human subjects prior to the start of the study/project.
+Use the following questions to determine if your project needs to be submitted to the HCC IRB for review/approval.

 Initial Screening of your Project: